 12:00pm - 1:00pm:

 (87) “The Probation Officers/Court Staff Reception” by Deepa Patel, CSOTP, LCSW and co-host Dr. Andy Bain, Assistant Professor, Dept. of Criminal Justice & Sociology, Westminster College, New Wilmington, PA.
+Note: requires ticket to attend because of the door prizes/amenities.
 GRANT PARK.
 Ts: 2.

 1:00pm - 2:00pm: